 - Pour oil to a depth of about 3/4” in a heavy cast iron frying pan.
 Heat the oil and test for readiness by dropping a piece of the prepared okra into the pan.
 If it immediately begins to bubble the oil is ready for cooking.

-👉 PRO TIP: I use a large, metal slotted cooking spoon to transfer the okra both to and from the oil.
-The slotted spoon allows excess cornmeal to drop back into the bowl and when removing the okra, it allows excess oil to drain back into the frying pan.
+I use a large, metal slotted cooking spoon to transfer the okra both to and from the oil.
+The slotted spoon allows excess cornmeal to drop back into the bowl.
+It also allows excess oil to drain back into the frying pan when removing the cooked okra.

 - Make sure the oil is good and hot before adding the okra.